fujianto21/check-hmi-version/readme.md

 # Check HMI Version
-A simple application to check the HMI version on each client in the same network.
+A simple application to check the HMI version on every HMI client with InTouch Wonderware installed.

 ## Requirements
 - Dotnet SDK 6.0 (Tested on SDK 6.0.315)